RussellSprouts/ice-forth/README.md

 # Ice Forth

-A Forth implementation self-hosted on the 6502, for creating NES roms.
+A Forth implementation self-hosted on the 6502, for creating NES ROMs.

-Compiling a cartridge has several stages.
+Compiling a ROM has several stages.

 1. The assembly code (.s files) are compiled into an initial cartridge `bootstrap.bin`.
 This is a 64kb file containing the full memory space at